Overpayment of benefits

 What if I can't afford to pay the overpayment back at the required level?

-If you are having difficulty in affording the instalments on your invoice, or the deductions from the ongoing benefit, please call us on 0121 569 6268 / 6266 .
-Alternatively, complete and return a Payment Budget Sheet and we will consider reducing your weekly or monthly repayments.
+If you are having difficulty in affording the instalments on your invoice, or the deductions from the ongoing benefit, please fill in the Housing Benefit Overpayment section of the Contact Us form below and we will consider reducing your weekly or monthly repayments.

 Please do not ignore requests for payment, as we can help you to reach an arrangement to suit your financial circumstances.